-Policy W3: Bradford's Future Waste Capacity Requirements
+Policy W2: Bradford's Future Waste Capacity Requirements

-Policy changes: Due to more recent data becoming available there have been slight changes in the amount of waste that needs to be accommodated within the District (a slight overall increase of 72,000 tonnes to 2026).
+Policy changes between Preferred Approach and Publication Draft: Due to more recent data becoming available there have been slight changes in the amount of waste that needs to be accommodated within the District (a slight overall increase of 72,000 tonnes to 2026).
 The increase is due to an increase in commercial and industrial waste that needs to be accommodated.
 All other waste streams have stayed the same or decreased.
 The policy also refers to forecast figures being seen as a minimum.